labeattie/testpreviewsite/_posts/2022-09-30-side-hustle-experiment-excel-consulting.md

 ## Review and Conclusions
 ![laptop_data](/testpreviewsite/assets/laptop data.jpg){: width="500" }

 In the end, I grossed about $3,000 total from this short-lived side hustle.
 This is before taxes though, and when you're working a full time job, all of your side income is in your highest marginal tax bracket, so I took home much less.
-Even though I did not end up sticking with this side hustle and the earnings weren't life changing, I found it to be a really valuable experience, and consider it a huge success.
+Even though I did not end up sticking with this side hustle and the earnings weren't life changing, I found it to be a really valuable experience and consider it a huge success.
 Here are a few of my takeaways.

 First, it was just extremely gratifying to learn I can make fair money outside my industry in a relatively short period of time.
 I don't know if it provides some kind of mental security blanket, or if I'm just proud of it.
 Second, side hustles are a great way to experiment with work you might like to do, and I recommend it for people with  free time and any ideas they'd like to try out.
 However...